nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

 Now for the last step: go to the organization page and click on the data producer you created.
 Tick the box for the service configuration and make sure the data producer is published on the network.

-You now have setup your data producer with a `validated-query-service` which other parties in the network can lookup.
+You now have setup your data producer with a `validated-query-service` which other parties in the network can look up.